The history of Australian television

 Digital television quickly became the standard in Australia, with more than 80% of homes using it by 2010.

 In 2003, ABC launched a new digital-only channel, ABC Kids.
-ABC Kids, a 24-hour channel, offers a range of children's programming, including cartoons, educational shows, and live-action series.
+ABC Kids, a 24-hour channel, offered a range of children's programming, including cartoons, educational shows, and live-action series.

-This was also the decade when reality TV became popular in Australia, with productions such as Big Brother, Australian Idol, and The Block gaining significant traction.
+Most famously, this was also the decade when reality TV became popular in Australia.

 2010s

-The 2010s saw a surge in the popularity of streaming services such as Netflix and Stan.
+This was the time when there was a surge in the popularity of online streaming services such as Netflix and Stan.

 These services allow viewers to watch TV shows and movies online without having to subscribe to a traditional pay-TV service.

-In 2008, ABC launched iView, a free online service that allows viewers to watch ABC programs on demand.
+In an effort to complete, in 2008, ABC had launched iView, a free online service that allows viewers to watch ABC programs on demand.

 iView quickly became one of the most popular streaming services in Australia, boasting more than two million users by 2016.